 Thanks to financial support of the city and citizens of Zagreb many projects came through in the last couple of years which contributed to substantial progress in the development of public transit system.
 So far 70 new, modern, low-floor trams were purchased and the delivery of the second series which includes 70 low-floor trams is scheduled for March 2008.
 During 2009. was acquired and 214 low-floor buses.

 Following the environmental standards, in the year 2007 ZET started to use biodiesel in public transportation vehicles, and from 2008. used compressed gas.

 The radio connection system is modernized and traffic monitoring and control are also computerized by introducing vehicle location system.
 Setting up the infrastructure for 147 displays on tram and bus stations, on which passengers should be able to receive real-time arrival information, is in progress.

-Since July 2007 our service users can buy a ticket by using mobile services and sending an SMS.
-The project of introducing digital and automatic public transport charge, the so called smart cards, is also coming up.
+The project of digital and automatic public transport charge, the so called smart cards, started in 2008.

 With the realization of all the projects ZET and the city of Zagreb, when it comes to quality of public transportation service, should not only meet but also surpass European standards.